 To view a 360° panorama tour of the Elman W. Campbell Museum, click the image below.

 Newmarket's Main Street is constantly evolving.
 Explore the changes that have occurred over the last 150 years through photographs and maps.
 Presented in partnership with the Newmarket Historical Society and Heritage Newmarket.

 This exhibit focuses on Municipality's culture, society, economy, history, significant events, architecture or natural environment in Newmarket's past or present.

 Date: May to July 31, 2018

 Time: Monday to Friday 8:30 a.m. to 4:30 p.m.

 Location: Town of Municipal Offices (395 Mulock Dr.)

 An Evening with the Stars

-The York Simcoe Amateur Astronomers (YSAA) will be hosting an "Evening with the Stars" in George Richardson Park.YSAA will set up various types of telescopes for public viewing.
+The York Simcoe Amateur Astronomers (YSAA) in partnership with the Elman W. Campbell Museum, will be hosting an "Evening with the Stars" in George Richardson Park.YSAA will set up various types of telescopes for public viewing.
 June 16 (rain date June 23) will be an excellent night for viewing Venus, Jupiter & Saturn, all of which will be prominent that evening.
 Before SUNSET Jupiter will be visible to the naked eye and some of its moons may also be visible with the aid of a telescope.
 Mercury will also be visible for a short time.
 YSAA members will be on hand for guidance, instruction and will have interesting anecdotes and information to share.Bring chairs and blankets and join us outdoors for "An Evening with the Stars".